bsdevda/OTC-Drugs/README.md

 ## UNIT TESTS

 ## IDE
-Since it is a web application I used a simple code editor: "Visual Studio Code".
+Since that project is a web application I used a simple code editor: "Visual Studio Code".
 It is very convenient for debugging web applications and offers many features that I used for my project.
+Some of the features I used for the development of the project:
+ - Live server
+ - Autofill HTML
+ - Inbuilt file explorer

 ## FUNCTIONAL PROGRAMMING